MENU

 • In developing countries, UF/IFAS varieties help support the growth of industries that in turn support local economies and quality of life.

 This last benefit is vividly illustrated by the dramatic growth of the Egyptian strawberry industry in the last twenty years.
 The following sections will detail this success story as an example of the kind of benefits that have occurred around the world from the introduction of UF/IFAS strawberries.
 Certainly, it is important to introduce new strawberries to existing markets.
 The UF/IFAS varieties already have major market share in traditional strawberry-producing countries, including Australia, Mexico, Morocco, Spain, and Turkey.
-However, it is also an important role of EMCO CAL to support emerging markets and even to develop new markets around the world in places such as Costa Rica, Ethiopia, India, and Malaysia.
+However, it is also an important role of EMCO CAL to support emerging markets and even to develop new markets around the world in places such as Costa Rica, Malaysia, India, Ethiopia, Ghana, Kenya, Rwanda, Sri Lanka, Nepal, and Mauritius as part of a total 75 countries around the world utilizing UF/IFAS strawberry varities.

 Egypt: A UF/IFAS Strawberry Success Story